-The Public Register includes information about land which has been investigated, formally determined as Contaminated Land and remediated.
-It can be viewed free of charge on the Councils contaminated land web pages or at County Hall in Mold be-tween the hours of 9am and 5pm by making an appointment with the Contaminated Land Officer.
+The Public Register includes information about specific regulatory actions, including land formally determined as Contaminated Land and remediated.
+The Register is not a list of land where there is reasonable ground to suspect that land may be affected by contamination.
+It can be viewed free of charge at www.flintshire.gov.uk or by appointment at Ty Dewi Sant, Ewloe between the hours of 9am and 5pm by making an appointment with the Contaminated Land Officer.